CME211/notes/lecture-06/complexity-analysis.md

 item.
 An example of this is finding the start index of a given sub-string in a longer string.

-Exercise: Find the number `x` in your data:
+Exercise: Find the number $x$ in your data:

 ```
 |---+----+-----+----+-----+----+-----+-----|